strimzi/metrics-reporter/README.md

 - `prometheus.metrics.reporter.listener`: The HTTP listener to expose the metrics.
 It must be in the `http://[host]:[port]` format.
 This defaults to `http://:8080`.
 - `prometheus.metrics.reporter.listener.enable`: Enable the listener to expose the metrics.
 This defaults to `true`.
 - `prometheus.metrics.reporter.allowlist`: A comma separated list of regex patterns to specify the metrics to collect.
   This defaults to `.*`.
+The patterns are only applied to metric names and cannot be used to filter labels.

 ## Running